More than a dozen states to open vaccines to all adults

 States opening eligibility to anyone ages 16 and older on Monday included Texas, Oklahoma, Louisiana, Ohio, North Dakota and Kansas.

+Demand “has definitely decreased over the past couple of weeks,” said Imelda Garcia, head of the state’s expert vaccine allocation panel.

+Texas is supposed to receive more than 1 million new doses this week.
+On Monday, the state launched a new online vaccine scheduler and phone number, taking a bigger role in efforts that had largely been done at the local level.

-In Kansas, where some local health officials have said they are struggling to find people to vaccinate, another 400,000 people are now eligible for shots.
-Democratic Gov. Laura Kelly has been criticized by Republicans for a slow and disorganized vaccine rollout, and she faced more criticism Friday when she announced the plan to expand eligibility.
+In Kansas, where some local health officials have said they are also struggling to find people to vaccinate, an additional 400,000 people are now eligible for shots.
+Democratic Gov. Laura Kelly has been criticized by Republicans for a slow, disorganized vaccine rollout, and she faced more criticism Friday when she announced the plan to expand eligibility.
 One Republican lawmaker said people with chronic medical conditions could be left behind.

-On Tuesday, Minnesota opens eligibility, followed by Indiana and South Carolina on Wednesday, Connecticut and Montana on Thursday and New Hampshire and Colorado on Friday.
-In New York, Gov. Andrew Cuomo announced that residents over 30 will be eligible for vaccinations starting Tuesday, and everyone over 16 will be eligible starting April 6.
+On Tuesday, Minnesota opens eligibility, followed by Indiana and South Carolina on Wednesday, Connecticut and Montana on Thursday, and New Hampshire and Colorado on Friday.
+In New York, Gov. Andrew Cuomo announced that residents over 30 will be eligible for vaccinations starting Tuesday, and everyone over 16 can sign up starting April 6.

-Indiana Health Commissioner Dr. Kristina Box said last week that the wait for an appointment could be extended from three weeks to six weeks or more to ensure the system does not overbook.
+Connecticut officials said “priority access” will be given to people with high medical risks or developmental disabilities once everyone 16 and up is eligible.
+That could include some hospitals organizing dedicated clinics or reserving appointment slots for people with those conditions, officials said.

 “People saw it as a way to get the vaccine sooner,” Oliver said.
 “We anticipated a drop-off, but we just didn’t expect it to go off a cliff in a matter of 24 to 48 hours like this.”

-People getting the vaccine, however, should not be affected by the drop.
-Oliver said volunteer attendance will not affect wait times for those with appointments.
+The shortage of volunteers should not affect wait times for those with appointments, Oliver said.
 HandsOn Greater Phoenix is hoping to lessen the hemorrhaging by reaching out to large companies and community groups looking for service activities.
-The group is also encouraging friends or family members who have been vaccinated to volunteer together.
+The group also is encouraging friends or family members who have been vaccinated to volunteer together.

-Many other states are still holding back amid a continued lack of supply.
+Many other states are still limited by a continued lack of supply.

 California officials said the state can administer 3 million shots a week now, and Democratic Gov. Gavin Newsom has predicted that maximum capacity will climb to 4 million by the end of April.
 But supplies have limited the effort so far to 1.8 million shots per week, a figure that is expected to increase to 2.5 million per week in the first half of April and then 3 million by the end of April, when everybody 16 and older will be offered the vaccine.

-Santa Clara County Health Officer Dr. Marty Fenstersheib said his county has been told it will get 58,000 doses this week, but the state will begin allowing about 400,000 more people between the ages of 50 and 64 in the county to sign up as of Thursday, in addition to the current backlog.
+Santa Clara County has been told it will get 58,000 doses this week, health officer Dr. Marty Fenstersheib said, but the state will begin allowing about 400,000 more people between 50 and 64 in the county to sign up as of Thursday, in addition to the current backlog.

 “We don’t have the vaccine, and we are concerned,” Fenstersheib said.

-Among the methods officials are employing to reach underserved communities are vans that can be used as mobile clinics that travel to hard-hit neighborhoods and provide on-the-spot vaccinations.
+Among the methods officials are employing to reach underserved communities are vans used as mobile clinics that travel to hard-hit neighborhoods and provide on-the-spot vaccinations.

 While demand has dropped off in some communities, it’s as brisk as ever in others, and sign-up hassles continue.

-Dwight and Kate Blint both got their first shots Saturday in Hartford, Connecticut, but it took some time and work to do it.
-For starters, the process to sign up online was simply too confusing, so they decided to call on the phone for appointments.
-But the two, both 56, with jobs in communications in the insurance business, could not spend hours on the phone.
-Dwight Blint’s mother, who is retired, agreed to call.

-“It took four or five tries, waiting on the phone for a half hour to speak to someone to be told we don’t have an appointment,” he said.
-“We’re talking hours.”
+She happened to be up at 2 a.m.
+Sunday and finally got a slot at a Walgreens on Tuesday.

+“I was pretty surprised.
+Oh, my God, I got an appointment.
+I’m good,” Lawson said.

-But the effort was smoother for University of Utah professor Bill Johnson.
-He said he was bracing for a time consuming and confusing experience but instead found it remarkably easy.
+The effort was smoother for University of Utah professor Bill Johnson.
+He said he was bracing for a time-consuming and confusing experience but instead found it remarkably easy.

 “We had to make the appointment online and got in two days later,” said Johnson, 59, who got his first shot at the convention center in Salt Lake City.
 “It took us 10 minutes to drive there, and they jabbed us two minutes after we arrived.”